goruck/smart-zoneminder/README.md

 This lead to the requirement to use voice to interact with ZoneMinder, implemented by an Amazon Alexa Skill.
 This includes proactive notifications, e.g., the Alexa service telling you that an alarm has occurred and why.
 For example, when an unknown person was seen by a camera or when a known person was seen.
 Another example is time-, object- and person-based voice search.

 5. **Have low implementation and operating costs.**
 This lead to the requirement to leverage existing components where possible and make economical use of the AWS services.
-This also led to the option of using local Tensorflow based object detection since using Rekognition at scale is not inexpensive wrt the goals of this project.
+This also led to the option of using local TensorFlow based object detection since using Rekognition at scale is not inexpensive wrt the goals of this project.
 An operating cost of less than $10 per year is the goal.

 6. **Be competitive with smart camera systems out in the market from Nest, Amazon, and others that use image recognition and Alexa.**

-7. **Learn about, and show others how to use, Tensorflow, Face Recognition, ZoneMinder, Alexa, AWS and leveraging both edge and cloud compute.**
+7. **Learn about, and show others how to use, TensorFlow, Face Recognition, ZoneMinder, Alexa, AWS and leveraging both edge and cloud compute.**

 # System Architecture
 The figure below shows the smart-zoneminder system architecture.